Kung Fu Panda

 The inciting incident occurs at 10 minutes when Oogway has a vision that Tai Lung will escape from prison and return.
 He announces that the Dragon Warrior will be chosen today, setting the story into motion and drawing Po toward the palace..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This shows the protagonist's commitment to Po attempts to leave the Jade Palace but finds the stairs booby-trapped.
+This indicates the protagonist's commitment to Po attempts to leave the Jade Palace but finds the stairs booby-trapped.
 After a painful descent, he decides to stay and commits to training despite Shifu's hostility and his own self-doubt., moving from reaction to action.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, Po admits to Shifu that he's "just a big fat panda" and can't save the valley.
 He returns to his father, defeated.
 Shifu is gravely injured by Tai Lung.
-All hope seems lost., shows the protagonist at their lowest point.
+All hope seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Po understands the scroll's true meaning: there is no secret ingredient, you just have to believe in yourself.
 He returns to face Tai Lung with newfound confidence in who he is., demonstrating the transformation achieved throughout the journey.